Cotton Belt 819: Retirement

 It took most of a year to get 819's situation improved.
 It was decided to move the engine to a new location approximately 150 yards west of its old spot, near the front of the Reserve building.
 The Pine Bluff Jaycees spearheaded the drive to build a green and white steel shed at the new location, while the move and reconditioning was being coordinated by members of the Brotherhood of Railroad Trainmen and Cotton Belt employees.
 Several civic organizations talked of undertaking the project of restoring the engine to better condition, only to find out that such a project required technical know-how that only railmen possessed.
 That was when BRT stepped in and offered to assist with the engine.

 "Before we're through," one of the men said "that old engine will look just like it did the day it rolled out of the shop she was built in.
 We hope to have her fixed where she'll be better taken care of, too."

-During the move to her new location between Townsend and Oakland Parks, Engine 819 "broke loose" and coasted down an incline on her temporary track.
+During the move to her new location between Townsend and Oakland Parks, No. 819 "broke loose" and coasted down an incline on her temporary track.
 The locomotive, after starting to coast, rammed the park's lake embankment and finally stopped against a large black oak tree.
 The workmen labored the next day to get the engine back on her rails and into place.
 Crews stated they expected to have the locomotive in her new quarters in about two more weeks.

-Although the engine and tender were successfully relocated during the Fall of 1960, it was several more years before the steel shed was erected overhead to protect the locomotive.
+Although the engine and its tender were successfully relocated during the fall of 1960, it was several more years before the steel shed was erected overhead to protect the locomotive.
 In addition to the Pine Bluff Jaycees, the City of Pine Bluff and the Pine Bluff Park Commission each donated $500.
 Pine Bluff Mayor Franks personally donated $250 and another $250 was donated by the Townsend Park Commission.
 Gene Gardner, an engineer with International Paper, designed the green and white steel shed and drew up the plans for it.
 International Paper Company and the Pine Bluff Sand & Gravel Company furnished the concrete footings for the shed, while Varco Steel did the construction work.
-Construction of the shed was completed in September 1965 when a chain-link fence was installed and the landscaping was finished.
+Construction of the shed was completed in September 1965 when a chain-link fence was installed, and the landscaping was finished.